arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/libraries/README.md

 ## Extension libraries

-These libraries are hosted inside the arrow repository building on the core, to provide higher level constructs to deal with concepts rather than code abstraction.
+These libraries are hosted inside the Arrow repository building on the core to provide higher level constructs to deal with concepts rather than code abstraction.

 ### arrow-optics